Welcome to QueryStorm¶

 Querying with C#¶

 Aside from SQL, you can also query data via C#.
+Excel tables show up as strongly typed collections that you can query and modify.
 Click the Connect (C#) button in the ribbon to open the IDE and start an interactive C# session.
-Excel tables will show up as strongly typed collections that you can query and modify.
-Named ranges will also show up as strongly typed variables which you can use to get/set the values of the named ranges.

 Connecting to external databases¶